futurehomeno/fimp-api/README.md

 - Duration property within cmd.color.start_transition command is optional and means seconds.

-- For Z-Wave protocol, every duration value above the 'maxSeconds' value will not be handled and will be cut into full minutes.
-  Example: sending "duration": 128 (seconds = 2 minutes and 8 seconds) will result in adapter setting only 2 minutes within device.
-  Duration increment step should be '1' for seconds: 1, 2, 3...125, 126, 127 and '60' for minutes, starting from: 180, 240, 300...7620.
+- For Z-Wave protocol, slave devices will accept only values from range 1...127 seconds or 1...127 minutes.
+This is why sup_durations property was introduced.
+Zwave adapter will be responsible for converting seconds above value 127 to minutes.

 ### Scene controller service